Music: 20th and 21st century

 Rock music is a genre of popular music that developed in the 1950s from rock and roll, rockabilly, blues, and country music.
 The sound of rock often revolves around the electric or acoustic guitar, and it uses a strong back beat laid down by a rhythm section.
 Along with the guitar or keyboards, saxophone and blues-style harmonica are used as soloing instruments.
 In its "purest form", it "has three chords, a strong, insistent back beat, and a catchy melody."
-The traditional rhythm section for popular music is rhythm guitar, electric bass guitar, drums.
+The traditional rhythm section for popular music is rhythm guitar, electric bass guitar, and drums.
 Some bands have keyboard instruments such as organ, piano, or, since the 1970s, analog synthesizers.
-In the 1980s, pop musicians began using digital synthesizers, such as the DX-7 synthesizer, electronic drum machines such as the TR-808 and synth bass devices (such as the TB-303) or synth bass keyboards.
+In the 1980s, pop musicians began using digital synthesizers, such as the DX-7 synthesizer, electronic drum machines such as the TR-808, and synth bass devices (such as the TB-303) or synth bass keyboards.
 In the 1990s, an increasingly large range of computerized hardware musical devices and instruments and software (e.g. digital audio workstations) were used.
 In the 2020s, soft synths and computer music apps make it possible for bedroom producers to create and record types of music, such as electronic dance music, in their home, adding sampled and digital instruments and editing the recording digitally.
 In the 1990s, bands in genres such as nu metal began including DJs in their bands.
 DJs create music by manipulating recorded music, using a DJ mixer.